kubernetes-sigs/cluster-api/docs/book/common_code/architecture.md

 Reconcile function in response.
 Reconcile is a function that may be called at any time with the Namespace and Name of an object (Resource instance), and it will make the cluster state match the state declared in the object Spec.
-Upon completion, Reconcile updates the object Status the new actual state.
+Upon completion, Reconcile updates the object Status to the new actual state.

 The Cluster API consists of a shared set of controllers in order to provide a consistent user experience.
-In order to support multiple cloud environments, some of these controllers (e.g. `Machine`) call provider specific actuators to do implement the behavior expectived of the controller.
-Other controllers (e.g.
-`MachineSet`) are generic and operate by interacting with other Cluster API (and Kubernetes) resources.
+In order to support multiple cloud environments, some of these controllers (e.g. `Cluster`, `Machine`) call provider specific actuators to implement the the behavior expected of the controller.
+Other controllers (e.g. `MachineSet`) are generic and operate by interacting with other Cluster API (and Kubernetes) resources.

 The task of the provider implementor is to implement the actuator methods so that the shared controllers can call those methods when they must reconcile